 Home school students must submit an official transcript from a lawfully operated non-public school.
 High school seniors must submit a transcript showing completion of their first semester of their senior year and a final transcript upon graduation.
 The transcript should contain the home school's name, address, telephone number, titles of the subjects completed by school year, the numerical (or letter) grade and unit credit earned for each subject, and the date of graduation or completion of study.
-Nationally standardized test scores (e.g., California or Iowa) must also be submitted directly from the testing agency.
 If deemed necessary for evaluation, the Admissions Office may also request a portfolio or bibliography of high school course work.
-Home school applicants must also submit an official score report of the applicant's ACT or SAT examination.